+The Utility and Drawbacks of Translation Apps is an interesting topic to discover.
 Globalization and digital communication have transformed the scope and way of doing business.
 With the rapid growth of the online market, selling products or services to a global customer base is no longer limited within a certain geographical location or limited to only a few large corporations.
-For capturing these unprecedented business opportunities an increasing number of startup companies are entering the global market to offer their goods or services worldwide.
-Therefore, they are struggling to overcome the language barriers and the demand for translation is increasing than ever before.
+For capturing these unprecedented business opportunities, an increasing number of startup companies are entering the global market to offer their goods or services worldwide.
+Therefore, they struggle to overcome the language barriers, and the demand for translation is increasing.

 In recent years the translation apps have improved remarkably.
 The integration of voice recognition technology enables the application to convert words and phrases as anyone speaks into text or audio format.
-It is very interesting as it utilizes AI to learn new things and patterns.
-So, the more people use it, the apps learn more and get better to interpret text and sound.
+It is fascinating as it utilizes AI to learn new things and patterns.
+The more people use it, the more apps learn more and better interpret text and sound.
 There are verities of translation apps in terms of features, functionality, user interface, and price.
-Depend on the environment, used words, talking speed and dialect primarily determines the accuracy of the app’s results.
-For example, German can be translated better with some apps, but the same apps can perform poorly in French.
-Similarly, other apps may be more accurate than others with technical words but perform poorly with cooking terms.
-If you want the best out of the voice-recognition application, you need to speak a bit slowly and use short simple sentences.
+Depend on the environment, used words, talking speed, and dialect primarily determines the app’s results.

-Many companies like Twitter, Facebook, Skype, eBay, and WeChat are integrating translation features to enhance their interface and usability all over the world.
-So, demand for translation apps is increasing day by day and it will have huge opportunities in the future.
-After the development of visual translation, we are taking advantage of Google Glass that involves the process of keeping your head still simultaneously pointing at a foreign test, and then commanding, “Ok Glass, translate this for me”.
+Many companies like Twitter, Facebook, Skype, eBay, and WeChat are integrating translation features to enhance their interface and usability worldwide.
+So, the demand for translation apps is increasing day by day, and it will have huge opportunities in the future.
+After the development of visual translation, we are taking advantage of Google Glass that involves the process of keeping your head still, simultaneously pointing at a foreign test, and then commanding, “Ok Glass, translate this for me.”
 Likewise, HP has invested in SpeechTrans, a startup company that will facilitate real-time translation of conference calls and ongoing business meetings.

 These advanced technologies and tools may not entirely substitute human translation in the high-end global market.
-However, in the future, they are going to be more useful in satisfying the requirements of highly focused translation in engineering, law, healthcare, and IT industry.
+However, in the future, they will be more useful in satisfying the requirements of translation in engineering, law, healthcare, and the IT industry.